-The HEIRRI consortium is coordinated by Universitat Pompeu Fabra and the rest of the consortium is composed of the Aarhus University (Denmark), the University of Bergen (Norway), the University of Split (Croatia), the Institute for Advanced Studies (Austria), “la Caixa” Foundation (Barcelona, Spain), the company Innovatec (Madrid, Spain), the European network of science centres and museums ECSITE (with more than 400 institutions from 50 countries) and ACUP, the Catalan Association of Public Universities, which chairs GUNi, the Global University Network for Innovation (208 universities from 78 countries).
+The HEIRRI consortium was coordinated by Universitat Pompeu Fabra; the rest of the consortium was composed of the University of Aarhus (Denmark), the University of Bergen (Norway), the University of Split (Croatia), the Institute for Advanced Studies (Austria), “La Caixa” Foundation (Barcelona, Spain), the company Innovatec (Madrid, Spain), the European Network of Science Centres and Museums (ECSITE) (with more than 400 institutions from 50 countries) and ACUP, the Catalan Association of Public Universities, which chairs GUNI, the Global University Network for Innovation (208 universities from 78 countries).

-The HEIRRI project is one of the first initiatives that Horizon2020 sets in motion in order to integrate RRI in university education.
-Its aim is to ensure that future science and engineering professionals (and from other related fields) incorporate RRI in their activity.
+The HEIRRI project was one of the first initiatives that Horizon2020 sets in motion in order to integrate RRI into university education.
+Its aim was to ensure that future science and engineering professionals (and from other related fields) incorporate RRI in their activity.

 Outcome of the project

 The project will develop a strategic plan with the following actions for:

 - State of the Art analysis and detection of practical cases and best practice examples.

 - Design of teaching programmes at different university levels (undergraduate, postgraduate, phD, summer courses and MOOC).

 - Elaboration of training material with the following characteristics: multimedia, created through collaborative platforms, focused on the PBL system (Problem-based Learning) and publicly available in open access.

 - Implementation of the materials and courses in 10 pilot experiences in Europe (3 of which will be done in collaboration between a university and a science museum of the same city).